 The same chorus 3 times again

 Second factor heating the loneliness is absence of managerial leadership.
 Sophisticated analysts often find themselves within teams that deal with data only marginally (e.g. sales or marketing).
 Or the teams work with data, but just to report on structured databases.
 As a result the Data Scientists do not receive proper feedback on their work and are set to learn only from own mistakes (which they have to detect themselves the first place).
-Some torture themselves with self-study portals and courses, but few have the iron self-discipline to do these for several years.
+Some torture themselves with self-study portals and courses, but few have the iron self-discipline to do these for several years in row.
 Sooner or later, the majority just throws the towel.

 The two above mentioned forces are joined by the lack of external know-how as the third factor.
 No offence here, but if you want to experience conference where each speaker of the day contributed to your growth, you probably have to organize one by yourself.
 No jokes here, trust me, my own experience speaks here.
 Expert conferences are rarely organized by people who can tell if the speaker is beneficial or not.
 Most of the Data Science events are vendor-brainwashing or people-headhunting traps.
-This is why (in the popularity ever rising) Meetup’s are often the only remedy to the expert conference hunger.
+That is why (in the popularity ever rising) Meetup’s are often the only remedy for the expert conference hunger.

 How to brake the vicious circle?

 Even though our dispute might not suggest so, there is a happy-end for the 4 lonely candidate stories.
 Although they represent a sad probe into soul of the contemporary data analyst, they also show a way how to brake the vicious circle.
 Based on their talks and my own expert experience I would suggest you following 3 steps out of the loneliness: